laodar/tf_CapsNet/README.md

-# a simple Tensorflow implementation for CapsNet
+# A simple tensorflow implementation for CapsNet

 # Network configuration